tessierashpool/fotogrid/README.md

 # fotogrid
 PHP class for generating html grid from images.

-Documentation and examples here http://fotogrid.tessierashpool.ru/ :dolphin:
+Documentation and examples are here http://fotogrid.tessierashpool.ru/ :dolphin: